So, you’re thinking about getting TEFL qualified and embarking on the adventure of a lifetime? You’re in the right place!

 If you’re not really sure what you want to get out of TEFL then that’s okay!
-There are many different options when it comes to finding work with a TEFL qualification so spend some time doing a bit of research (you’re reading this post, so good start!) and you can always chat to our TEFL advisors who will be happy to help.
+There are many different options when it comes to finding work with a TEFL qualification, so spend some time doing a bit of research (you’re reading this post, so good start!) and you can always chat to our TEFL advisers who will be happy to help.

 Read student stories

-We can tell you that we train thousands of teachers every year who’ve gone on to teach all over the world but it’s far more interesting and compelling to actually hear from them!
-Some of our wonderful graduates have written pieces for our blog about their TEFL experience and we would strongly recommend taking a read through for lots of handy tips and insights into the world of TEFL from actual teachers.
+We can tell you that we train thousands of teachers every year who go on to teach all over the world but it’s far more interesting and compelling to actually hear from them!
+Some of our wonderful graduates have written pieces for our blog about their TEFL experiences and we would strongly recommend taking a read through for lots of handy tips and insights into the world of TEFL from actual teachers.

 I’m not a native speaker